 A plum spot on the Great North Road meant that the small market town of Baldock in Hertfordshire became an ideal staging post for people journeying north from London.
 From the 17th century onwards it was chock-a-block with coaching inns, … Continue reading

-21 Market Street Cambridge is rich in historic shopfronts.
+Cambridge is rich in historic shopfronts.
 Here are a few interesting examples to look out for on shopping trips in town!
-Two Art Nouveau Shopfronts from the 1920s Surprisingly, the elegant art nouveau shopfront at 21 Market … Continue reading
+Two Art Nouveau Shopfronts from the 1920s Surprisingly, the elegant art nouveau shopfront at 21 Market Street, in the … Continue reading

 This gallery contains 10 photos.

-London streets are lined with colourful shops, clamouring for our attention.
+The Historic England Blog London streets are lined with colourful shops, clamouring for our attention.
 Many are of considerable age, and have survived for our enjoyment only through careful maintenance by generations of shopkeepers.
-Kathryn Morrison, Head of Historic…
+Kathryn Morrison, Head of Historic Places … Continue reading

 In the 1940s, the American variety retailers F. W. Woolworth & Co and S.S.
 Kresge stocked ‘linen’ postcards of their downtown stores.
 Most of these cards were ordered by individual store managers from the sales agents of the Curt Teich … Continue reading